We are searching for

 How Does a Car Warranty Work?

-Types of Car Warranties
+Types of Car Warranties:

 • Powertrain Warranty: A powertrain is the component assembly that works in tandem to propel your vehicle; basically, it's the parts of your car that make it move.
-A powertrain warranty covers these parts specifically, and tends to last a bit longer than some other warranty types.
+A powertrain warranty covers these parts specifically, and tends to last a bit longer than some other car warranty types.
 Instead of three years, many powertrain warranties will last for five.

 • Comprehensive Warranty: Often referred to as "bumper-to-bumper", a comprehensive auto warranty covers almost every part of your vehicle, including the standard sound system and other electronic elements.
 Certain wear-and-tear elements are usually left out of these policies, including the tires and brake pads.
 These usually last three years with a mileage limit under 50,000.

 • Corrosion Warranty: A corrosion warranty is meant to cover exterior rust damage, usually on the body panels.
-These warranties are generally only applicable in cases where a vehicle has undergone significant corrosion; in some cases, warranty issuers will require a panel reaches a certain percentage of total rust before they'll cover a replacement.
+These warranties on cars are generally only applicable in cases where a vehicle has undergone significant corrosion; in some cases, warranty issuers will require a panel reaches a certain percentage of total rust before they'll cover a replacement.

 • Emissions Warranty: Emission warranties cover any parts in your car that work to limit its greenhouse gas emissions.
-Depending on what state your vehicle is registered in, emissions warranties can be incredibly useful.
-Some states, like California, require that dealerships give warranties for emissions-related parts like the catalytic converter; these warranties last quite a while as well, with some lasting as long as eight years.
+Depending on what state your vehicle is registered in, emissions car warranties can be incredibly useful.
+Some states, like California, require that dealerships give warranties for emissions-related parts like the catalytic converter; these car warranties last quite a while as well, with some lasting as long as eight years.

 • Restraint Systems Warranty: Your vehicle comes with safety systems meant to keep you in the car in case of a crash, primarily the seat belts and airbags.
 A restraint systems warranty covers these parts and usually lasts as long as a powertrain or corrosive warranty (around five years.)